Androz2091/discord-giveaways/README.md

     winnerCount: 1,
     prize: 'Free Steam Key',
     bonusEntries: [
-        // Members who have the role which is assigned to "roleName" get the amount of bonus entries which are assigned to "roleBonusEntries"
         {
+            // Members who have the role which is assigned to "roleName" get the amount of bonus entries which is assigned to "roleBonusEntries"
             bonus: new Function('member', `return member.roles.cache.some((r) => r.name === \'${roleName}\') ? ${roleBonusEntries} : null`),
+            // Whether the amount of entries from the function can get summed with other amounts of entries
             cumulative: false
         }
     ]